SAP/spartacus-docs/_pages/dev/components/shared-components/pagination.md

 - next: `›`
 - end: `»`

-Spartacus uses a navigation structure with start and end links, and a page range of three pages.

 ## Pagination Configuration

-You can configure various options for the pagination component, which provides a lot of flexibility, and allows you to reuse it across the application.
+You can configure various options for the pagination component, which allows you to reuse the component across the application.

-Although the pagination component provides numerous configuration options, the default configuration in Spartacus only uses a limited feature set: the page range, surrounded by a start link and an end link.
+Despite this large number of options, the default configuration in Spartacus uses only a limited feature set: a start link, the page range, and an end link.
 This appears as follows:

 `« 1 2 3 »`

-The pagination component offers the following options:
+The following list provides a description of each option that is available in the pagination component:

 - `addStart` adds a link to skip to the start of the pages.
 The default is set to false.
 - `addPrevious` adds a link to the previous page.
 The default is set to false.